The Silent Treatment: An Understated Form of Abuse and How to Respond

 Why the Silent Treatment?

 There are numerous reasons why someone might resort to silent treatment.
 It can be a reflection of their inability to handle overwhelming emotions or a manifestation of past traumas that influence their emotional responses.
-Sometimes, it’s used as a passive-aggressive method to induce reactive abuse from their partner.

 Some reasons why your partner may use the silent treatment include: